-The salaries of 86 positions, counting current vacancies, including law enforcement officer and non-sworn positions equating to 50.42 FTEs (all appropriated MCSAP FTE slots), will be paid in part or in full with MCSAP Federal funds.
+The salaries of approximately 85 positions (which may fluctuate according to future staffing needs), counting current vacancies, including law enforcement officer and non-sworn positions equating to 50.32 FTEs (all appropriated MCSAP FTE slots), will be paid in part or in full with MCSAP Federal funds.
 MCSAP-funded non-sworn personnel include, managers, compliance investigators, safety auditors, data entry clerks, a statistician, and administrative support personnel.
-The personnel costs include funding to fill fifteen (15) vacant officer positions in Fiscal Year 2018.
+The personnel costs include funding to fill six (6) vacant officer positions in Fiscal Year 2019.

-Law enforcement officers at the rank of first sergeant or below work a 40-hour week (annualized salary at 2,080 hours).
-Administrative/Command Level Law Enforcement officers, as well as civilian employees, work a 37.5-hour week (annualized salary at 1,950 hours).
-The projected promotion-related salary increases for all officers (ranks of Officer, Officer First Class and Senior Officer), in accordance with the SCDPS Law Enforcement Career Path, have also been included in this proposal.
-A 5% increase is included to allow a potential cost of living increases in State Fiscal Years 2018 and 2019.
+Law enforcement officers at the rank of sergeant or below work a 40-hour week (annualized salary at 2,080 hours) and are categorized as "Uniformed Enforcement Staff" in the table above.
+Administrative/Command Level Law Enforcement officers (categorized as "Uniformed Command Staff"), as well as civilian employees (categorized as "Civilian Staff" or "New Entrant Staff" depending on their responsibilities), work a 37.5-hour week (annualized salary at 1,950 hours).
+The projected promotion-related salary increases for all officers (ranks of Officer and Officer First Class), in accordance with the SCDPS Law Enforcement Career Path, have also been included in this proposal.
+A 5% increase is included to allow a potential cost of living increases in State Fiscal Years 2019 and 2020.
 The actual salary for each MCSAP-funded employee will be included in each voucher based on the exact amount of paid time for hours worked, leave taken (annual or sick) and State holidays observed.

-Law enforcement managers (lieutenant, first sergeant, and corporal) and the grant manager spend time supervising staff and conducting activities to meet the objectives of this project.
+Law enforcement managers (lieutenant, sergeant, and corporal) and the grant manager spend time supervising staff and conducting activities to meet the objectives of this project.
 Activities include but are not limited to overseeing daily operations, scheduling work assignments, monitoring pertinent data to observe/address emerging CMV safety concerns, provide training/technical assistance, ensuring compliance to policies and procedures.

-Law enforcement officers (Officer Pre-Cert, Officer - New Hires, Officer First Class, Lance Corporal) conduct enforcement activities including inspections at fixed and roadside locations, CMV-related traffic enforcement activities, specialized CMV-related enforcement initiatives, outreach efforts as assigned, training, data entry for tracking purposes, and other duties assigned in support of this project.
+Law enforcement officers (Officer, Officer Pre-Cert, Officer - New Hires, Officer First Class, Lance Corporal) conduct enforcement activities including inspections at fixed and roadside locations, CMV-related traffic enforcement activities, specialized CMV-related enforcement initiatives, outreach efforts as assigned, training, data entry for tracking purposes, and other duties assigned in support of this project.